ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ## About

 gen3 tracker, or g3t, is a command line tool for the ACED-IDP platform.
-It provides a set of utilities for users to upload, download, and keep track of your data using the platform.
+It provides a set of utilities for users to upload data to and download data from the platform.
 The following tutorial will walk you through the steps for two different use cases:

 1. Uploading files for a new project to the platform
 2. Downloading an existing project from the platform